tw-haiven/haiven/cli/README.md

 - SOURCE_DIR being the path to the source directory containing the files you want to index.
 - DESCRIPTION being a description of the ensemble files you want to index.
 - EMBEDDING_MODEL being the embedding model you want to use for indexing.
-- KNOWLEDGE_ROOT_DIR being the path to the knowledge pack root directory where the context package is located.
+- KNOWLEDGE_ROOT_DIR being the path to the knowledge pack root directory.

 #### Input